shaoxiongdu/spring-boot-web-starter/README.md

 Make sure your project is a SpringBoot starter.
 And the version is greater than 3.0.0.
 ### Installation

-- If your project build tool is Maven
-- If your project build tool is Gradle

 ## Usage

 #### 1. Cross-domain configuration support